 No Beta Alanine.
 Some people complain about this ingredient making their skin itch.
 It can be found in most pre workouts, 4 Gauge doesn’t contain it.

-No artificial sweeteners.
+No artificial sweeteners or colors.
 Most pre workouts and protein powders contain sucralose, which is an artificial substance.
 4 Gauge contains a unique blend of natural plant and fruit sweeteners, don’t worry about the sugar, it’s only a tiny 5 calories per serving.

 Only available in one flavor – Fruit Blast.
 It tastes great, it’s sweet and sour.

-Only available to buy on their website www.4Gauge.com – they offer fast shipping from their USA and UK depots.
+Only available to buy on their official website – they offer fast shipping from their USA and UK depots.

 Premium price, but you are paying for a higher quality product.
 We haven’t come across any other pre workouts that use a cutting edge formula and don’t contain artificial sweeteners.